CodeGrade/orca/docs/orca_data_definitions.md

 This document explores the shape of data exchanged between various points in the Orca workflow, where JSON objects are passed:

-1. From Bottlenose to the Orca Web Server
+1. From grading job source to the Orca Web Server
 2. From the Orca Web Server to the Redis Grading Queue
 3. From the Redis Grading Queue to the Orca Grading VM
-4. From the Orca VM to Bottlenose
+4. From the Orca VM to grading job source

+While Orca is mainly suited to integrate with Bottlenose, in theory it could be used with any source that can submit a grading job and accept its result.

-## `GradingJob`
+## `GradingJobConfig`

 <hr>

-A `GradingJob` contains details about how to grade a submission.
+A `GradingJobConfig` contains details about how to grade a submission.

 ```typescript
 interface GradingJob {